-1. INTRODUCTION
+1.1 Motivation

 Recent technological advances have led to a proliferation of mobile devices such as laptops, personal digital assistants (PDAs), and cellular telephones with rich audio, video, and imaging capabilities.
-While the processing, storage, and communication capabilities of these devices have improved significantly, these advances have outpaced the improvements in battery capabilities.
+While the processing, storage, and communication capabilities of these devices have improved as predicted by Moore's law, these advances have significantly outpaced the improvements in battery capabilities.
 Consequently, energy continues to be a scarce resource in such devices.
+The situation is exacerbated by the resource-hungry nature of many applications, such as movie players and batch compilations.